Summer and Smoke

 Summer and Smoke is a two-part, thirteen-scene play by Tennessee Williams, completed in 1948.
-He began working on the play in 1945 as Chart of Anatomy, derived from his short stories "Oriflamme" and the then-work-in-progress "Yellow Bird."
+He began working on the play in 1945 as Chart of Anatomy, derived from his short stories "Oriflamme" and "Yellow Bird", the latter still a work-in-progress.
 The phrase "summer and smoke" probably comes from the Hart Crane poem "Emblems of Conduct" in the 1926 collection White Buildings.
 After a disappointing Broadway run in 1948, the play was a hit Off-Broadway in 1952.
 Williams continued to revise Summer and Smoke in the 1950s, and in 1964 he rewrote the play as The Eccentricities of a Nightingale.